"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

 The first part of the survey concerned the Linux-UMN incident.
 The first question was whether the survey participants had heard about this incident.
 As shown below, a substantive majority had heard about it, and most --- and even slightly more so among developers --- had followed it when it happened.
 In other words, this incident was an important news story for our participants.

 Delving into the details, the majority of respondents thought it was justified to ban UMN from contributing to the Linux kernel.
 Nearly all the rest thought this response was somewhat exaggerated \footnote{This and some of the options in other questions are shown in abbreviated form to fit in the available space.}, and only a handful thought it was wrong.
 In added comments, quite a few respondents referred to the gap between the open source community and academic researchers, some even using quite strong language concerning researchers in their ivory towers.
+One wrote: ``If you wouldn't perform the same experiment on commercial developers without management consent, or on academic colleagues without university consent, and you didn't get permission from project owners, don't do it''.
 Particular ire was reserved for the perception that researchers were using developers but then were not interested in hearing their opinions and did not solicit feedback.

 Responses were more evenly distributed concerning the question whether the UMN IRB had erred in determining that this is not human research.
 Around 13\% of developers and researchers thought they got it right.
 The rest of the developers were evenly split between claiming they were wrong and saying it is hard to tell; among researchers a significant majority said they were wrong.